How to write or conduct a good interview in journalism?

 11. If the interview is face-to-face, video, or telephone, try to record the interview for legal purposes.
 Then, if possible, transcribe your interview (if in person, by phone or video).

 12. If the news organization allows, consider offering pre-publication review.
+A tool like Publinetis can help you in the pre-publication and edition process.

 13. Write and edit your interview.
 You can decide whether to publish your interview as a form of indirect storytelling – for example: “The interviewee said…” or as a Q&A. The latter format is good for long interviews.
 In all cases, it is always important to write an introduction (lede or lead) to your interview.